1964: The Rolling Stones scored their second #1 single on the UK chart with their version of the Willie Dixon blues standard, “Little Red Rooster.”

 Ozzy Osbourne, lead singer for Black Sabbath, was born John Michael Osbourne in Aton, Birmingham, England in 1948.

-Mickey Thomas, one of the lead vocalists of Jefferson Starship and Starship, was born in Cairo, Georgia in 1949.
+Mickey Thomas, lead vocalist for the Elvin Bishop Group, Jefferson Starship, and Starship, was born born John Michael Thomas in Cairo, Georgia in 1949.

 Mike Stock, songwriter, record producer, musician, and member of the songwriting and production team Stock, Aitken, and Waterman, was born in Margate, Kent, England in 1951.